forwards/workshops/Dublin2019/README.md

 **RStudio Cloud Project**

-RStudio Cloud Project for this workshop is [here](https://rstudio.cloud/spaces/14324/join?access_code=gVnAWglEBrDEb1FFoXuBfLitHpTr1%2FQ4dK4XIiCy)
+RStudio Cloud Project for this workshop is [here](https://rstudio.cloud/spaces/14324/join?access_code=gVnAWglEBrDEb1FFoXuBfLitHpTr1%2FQ4dK4XIiCy).
+To access the Project you will be asked to log in or sign up to RStudio Cloud.

 ## Set up